One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 It will still let you create very detailed digital drawings, offering you different kinds of customizable brushes and blending modes.

-Sketchbook is a very straightforward app and intuitive.
-It has a very clean look but it’s easy to find every tool and understand how they work.
+Sketchbook is a very straightforward and intuitive app.
+It has a very clean look, but it’s easy to find every tool and understand how they work.

 Meaning it’s a lightweight app that will work very well on any mobile device!